-- The weight of bales which are condemned, short-landed or burst will be calculated according to the average gross weight of the landed bales.
-If less than 25% is in good condition, the weight of these bales will be calculated according to the average invoice weight. - Where a contract specifies specific bale numbers and the bales are wrongly marked or not marked then the weights of these bales may be shown separately.
-Should the quality of the cotton delivered be below that specified in the contract then the buyer may claim in accordance with ICA quality arbitration Rules. - If the buyer does not weigh the total shipment within 28 days (four weeks) of the date of the arrival of the cotton, the unweighed bales will be calculated according to the average gross weight of the weighed bales, as long as at least 90% of the lot has been weighed.
-If less than 90% of the lot has been weighed, the weight of the unweighed bales will be calculated according to the average invoice weight.
+The weight of the bales which are short landed, burst, or deemed unsuitable for weighment (as determined by the Controller or nominated representative of the sellers), will be calculated according to the average gross landed weight of the landed bales.

+- 1. If less than 25% of each invoice is in good condition, the weight of these bales will be calculated according to the average invoice weight. - 2.
+If the buyer does not weigh the total shipment within 28 days (four weeks) of the date of the arrival of the vessel, the unweighed bales will be calculated according to the average gross weight of the weighed bales, as long as at least 90% of the lot has been weighed.
+If less than 90% of the lot has been weighed, the weight of the unweighed bales will be calculated according to the average invoice weight plus 1.5 percent.